-In one of my earliest memories, I climbed a large Japanese Maple tree in the front yard of my house in Costa, WV.
-I remember climbing this tree, resting on the branches, and waiting for my father to come home from work.
-Dad was a coal miner at the local mines in Emmons, WV.
+In one of my earliest memories, I recall climbing a large Japanese Maple tree in the front yard of my house in Costa, WV.
+Resting on its branches, I would wait for my father to come home from work.
+My dad, like most, was a coal miner.
 While the wind rocked me in the tree, I'd close my eyes and listen for the sound of that certain squeaky wheel that I would hear just before Dad's truck reached the driveway.
 I was seven years old at the time.
 Life was great in Boone County, WV.
-I had a beautiful home, plenty of friends at school, every toy I wanted, and my parents had plenty.
+I had a beautiful home, plenty of friends at school, everything I wanted, and my parents had plenty.

 In just a few short years, I started to see things change.
 I began hearing talk of "the mines shutting down" or "a lay-off" being expected soon.
 While I knew what this meant, I couldn't grasp what life would be like if those things occurred because they had never happened to my family.
 I noticed a change in our family's behavior.
 Not only did we slow our trips to dinner at restaurants, but we also traded in vehicles for cheaper models, went on fewer trips, and just simply, spent less money.

 My mother, an employee at a medical office, and my father, a miner, were never political.
 In fact, I can only remember a few times that I heard the names George Bush or Barack Obama in my home.
 Both of my parents, while apolitical, were loyal, card-carrying Democrats, like everyone else in Boone County it seemed.
 Voting for Obama in the 2008 Presidential Elections, they never imagined that their lives would be drastically changed in the years to come, and I certainly did not.